alissia18/Sylvarion/README.md

 # Sylvarion
-An interactive fantasy world map featuring hand-drawn characters and environments.
+This is an interactive fantasy world map website featuring hand-drawn characters and environments.
 Optimized for viewing on PCs or laptops.